 As Bliss herself puts it, campaigning for an issue that's ostensibly closer to the hearts of straight people than non-straights is essential because, well, it isn't.
 "Gay rights and women's reproductive rights boil down to the same thing: bodily autonomy," she said.

 The work of "clubs and queens to help fundraise for the Repeal project came from us feeling we all had a personal obligation to use our platform in any way we could," said Dublin-based drag queen Pixie Woo.
-"Women—both gay, straight, cis, and trans—played a giant part in the success of the marriage equality referendum, it's vital that we show the same dedication in return."
+"Women—both gay, straight, cis, and trans—played a giant part in the success of the marriage equality referendum; it's vital that we show the same dedication in return."

 That support has spilled out of the clubs and into the streets.
-While it can't be solely attributed to an increased LGBTQ presence, attendance at Dublin's annual March for Choice skyrocketed from approximately 5,000 the year before the marriage referendum to over 20,000 the year after, undoubtedly due in part to the politicization of young gay people after the vote.
+While it can't be solely attributed to an increased LGBTQ presence, attendance at Dublin's annual March for Choice skyrocketed from approximately 5,000 the year before the marriage referendum to more than 20,000 the year after, undoubtedly due in part to the politicization of young gay people after the vote.

-"Support from the LGBT community is making a huge difference," said Una Mullally, a prominent Irish journalist and leading activist for both marriage equality and the abortion rights movement "Not only in terms of fundraising, but also in terms of solidarity.
+"Support from the LGBT community is making a huge difference," said Una Mullally, a prominent Irish journalist and leading activist for both marriage equality and the abortion rights movement "Not only in terms of fundraising but also in terms of solidarity.
 The most important thing in activism is to know that there are people there who will stand with you."

 Faced with the unique prospect of having another, adjacent issue to grapple with after marriage equality, forcing us to confront our duty to women, non-binary people and trans men more directly than ever before, the Irish LGBTQ community presents a path forward for global LGBTQ politics.